InstituteFestivalProfessionals

 Filmmaker Max Kestner, who also participated in the introductory exchange of views with Arno, Mik-Meyer, and Pintilie, stressed that innovation in filmmaking emerges from stepping away from predictability and letting go of the need to foresee the outcome, much like in scientific process, driven by curiosity.
 He pointed out, however, that there is “a clash between the actual work and the system facilitating that work” adding that “for better or for worse, we need the [production] infrastructure to make films.”
 However, to secure funding for a film, we often need to present a project that promises a clear direction and intention.
 He argued, “We call it ‘development funding’, but in truth, we’re not really developing anything but [honing] the language of how to sell the film.
 We don’t truly start working until we start working.”

-Another highlight was Hugo Francker’s graduation film, Adult Child, a deeply personal film about the director’s reconnection with his father and their own gender journey.
+Another highlight was Hugo Francker’s graduation film, Adult Child, a deeply personal film about the director’s gender journey and their reconnection with their father.
 Coming from a more observational documentary tradition, Francker explained that this project marked a departure from filming others to turning the lens on themselves.
 The film incorporates costumes and the staging of the body, using “controlled mise-en-scènes” to investigate the layers of pain “not only to find the language for things which are difficult to articulate but also to take back the power over the body,” as Pintilie observed.
 In this vein, Francker underscored the role of the costumes in vulnerable scenes in the film, noting, “The costume helped because it created distance, a barrier, some irony, and humor, which allowed me to tap into [this journey].”
 Among the other highlights was Merle Morzé’s ET INCARNATUS EST: Studies on Pain, which studies the human body not only as a biological organism but also as a social construct, molded by social norms and political frameworks.
-The film probes personal limits through pain while portraying ritualistic, self-induced states.
+The film probes personal limits through pain by portraying ritualistic, self-induced states.
 Reflecting on her methodology during the film's presentation, Morzé described the camera as “an extended limb to her body,” which allowed for it to cease to be an intrusion or an interference in particularly intimate moments.